sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 **Use Case**: Essential for all production workloads; stateless apps (e.g., web servers) use `Deployments`; stateful apps (e.g., databases) use `StatefulSets`

-**Important Exception**: **Kubernetes Operators and Controllers** - This factor does not apply to Kubernetes operators and custom controllers that follow the reconciliation pattern.
-These components are designed to run as single instances and rely on the controller pattern for resilience rather than traditional replication.
-The Kubernetes control plane itself handles operator failures through the reconciliation loop, where the desired state is continuously reconciled regardless of individual controller pod failures.
+**Special Consideration**: **Kubernetes Operators and Controllers** - This factor requires careful consideration for Kubernetes operators and custom controllers.
+While some operators use leader election to run as single active instances, many production operators deploy multiple replicas for high availability.
+The reconciliation pattern provides inherent resilience through continuous state reconciliation, but this doesn't eliminate the need for proper deployment strategies.
+Critical operators managing cluster resources should still consider replication for improved availability, while non-critical operators may safely use single-instance deployments with leader election.

 **Configuration**:
 - Set `replicas: N` (minimum 3 for production) to maintain multiple pods